ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 1. To search for an ETC address using Blockscout, one should use the search field at the top right-hand corner of the home page to paste in an ETC address and press `Enter`.

-[Just for fun, we used for this example one of the largest addresses in ETC, which must belong to one of the big exchanges.
-To see a list of the largest addresses in ETC you can also do this on Blockcout!
-The page is: https://blockscout.com/etc/mainnet/accounts]
+[Just for fun, in this example we used an address with one of the largest balances in ETC which likely belongs to one of the big exchanges.
+To see a list of addresses with the largest balances in ETC, which you can also do on Blockscout, point your browser to: https://blockscout.com/etc/mainnet/accounts].

 ![](2.png)